Mount Debateable, Queensland: History

 The locality takes its name from the mountain, which in turn takes its name from the Mount Debateable pastoral run taken up in 1851 by George Mocatta.
 Although it is sometimes written as Mount Debatable, in February 1987, the Queensland Place Names Board confirmed the official spelling to be Mount Debateable.

-In January 1912, tenders were called to build a state school in Mount Debateable.
-A new school building was built in 1926 and the school renamed Granite Hill State School.
-It closed in 1957.
+In January 1912, tenders were called to build Mount Debateable State School.
+In 1926, the school building was relocated to a new site about 3 mi away and the school was renamed Granite Hill State School.
+A new school building was constructed in 1929.
+The school closed in 1957.